 With distinctly different styles, messages, and personalities, those who gave our keynote addresses urged us to consider how we think and how we act.
 The attendees were called upon to consider their roles as, and in the development of, excellent people and to inspire those around them.
-They were asked to consider how their thinking and planning can everyone who came expecting something excellent left realizing their expectations.
-Exceptional teamwork from the education committee, the speakers, the ever supportive business partners, and the attendees at large made the event a success.
-Clearly a conference is only as good as those who attend and participate in its program.
-This was an engaging and encouraging group that exhibited patience and were a pleasure to be impact their institutions and communities from the outside in and from the inside out and to offer compelling visions for the future.
+They were asked to consider how their thinking and planning can impact their institutions and communities from the outside in and from the inside out and to offer compelling visions for the future.
 The message to see our places, our campuses and facilities, through the eyes of others; to recognize that what we do to make things better ultimately impacts real people with real experiences.
 We, as facilities professionals were urged to realize that we can and do make a difference and that it is in being excellent of our kind, that we find fulfillment in service.